blotoutio/sdk-android/docs/api.md

 ## Non-Timed Events
 Non-Timed events are generally events which are not time bound and do not contain duration information.
 For example, the Home Page loaded is non-timed but Home page loading started and home page loading ended, when grouped together, can be a timed event.
-These events are categorized under two main categories in Blotout’s SDK
+These events are categorized under two main categories in Blotout’s SDK.

 1: SystemEvents:
 System events are those which the Blotout SDK captures automatically like App Launch, App Terminated etc. These kinds of non-timed events do not require any developer intervention except enable or disable.